TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/otel-plugins.md

 ## Create a new span from the request context

 `trace.NewSpanFromContext()` is a function that helps you create a new span from the current request context.
 When called, it returns two values: a fresh context with the newly created span embedded inside it, and the span itself.
 This method is particularly useful for tracing the execution of a piece of code within a web request, allowing you to measure and analyze its performance over time.

 The function takes three parameters:

 1. `Context`: This is usually the current request’s context.
 However, you can also derive a new context from it, complete with timeouts and cancellations, to suit your specific needs.
 2. `TracerName`: This is the identifier of the tracer that will be used to create the span.
 If you do not provide a name, the function will default to using the `tyk` tracer.
 3. `SpanName`: This parameter is used to set an initial name for the child span that is created.
 This name can be helpful for later identifying and referencing the span.

+Here's an example of how you can use this function to create a new span from the current request context:

 ```go
 package main